arvidn/libtorrent/docs/building.rst

 	libtorrent has some code in header files, that code will not be compatible with the built library if they see different configurations.

-	Always make sure that the same TORRENT_* macros are defined when you link against libtorrent as when you build it.
+	Always make sure that the same TORRENT_* and BOOST_* macros are defined when you link against libtorrent as when you build it.
+The simplest way to see the full list of macros defined is to build libtorrent with "--debug-configuration -d2+2" switches added to b2 command line, which output all compiler switches.

 	Boost-build supports propagating configuration options to dependencies.
 	When building using the makefiles, this is handled by setting the